Protect your data with AIP

 Microsoft have a range of products available to help strike the right balance between freedom and security for your organisation.
 One of these is Azure Information Protection, or AIP, which helps keep your business safe in three main ways: encryption, allowing and rescinding access to documents, and classification and labelling.
 Let’s look at these below.

-Encryption with AIP
+Encrypt with AIP

 Encryption prevents data exposure by making it unreadable to anybody who has unauthorised access.